 Ground coffee has three main uses in your garden - composting, soil amendment, and worm farming.
 Within your compost pile, ground coffee will provide additional organic matter to be decomposed and converted into a nutrient-rich fertiliser to improve plant growth.
 Ground coffee added directly to your soil will act as a mulch to control soil temperature and moisture content, and also control weeds, pests, and improve plant growth in some species.
 In worm farming, ground coffee provides organic matter for worms to decompose which results in the creation of ‘worm castings’, one of the richest natural fertilizers available.

 Can I put ground coffee straight onto my garden?

 Sprinkling ground coffee on top of the soil is a great way to add a little boost of nutrients while also helping to deter slugs.
 However, we don’t recommend that you completely saturate the soil with ground coffee as too much will create a barrier from letting water pass through.

 Learn more about the uses of ground coffee here.

 How does it work if I want to receive ground coffee?

 Helping us divert ground coffee out of landfill is an admirable task and is amazing for our planet.
-The Reground service works so that you can receive either 6-8 bins in inner city suburbs or a full van load of 12 - 14 bins for outer city suburbs, all free of charge or collect smaller amount at our site in Alphington.
+The Reground service works so that you can receive a full van load of coffee all free of charge or collect smaller amount at our site in Alphington.
 For deliveries - we deliver straight to your door.
 We will arrange a time for drop off, preferably you are there to help our driver unload and clean our bins - but that is it.
 Easy and simple.

 Get in touch via the form found on this page.